 Expert Tips

-When I use the lemon zest in any baking, I usually buy the no-wax lemons, they are safer to consume than the waxed ones, no matter how much you wash the lemons.
 Otherwise, if you only use the lemon juice, I don't think I would go out of my way to buy no-wax ones.
 Same with oranges, if the peel is needed, I highly recommend the no-wax ones.

 I won't go into the cliché that organic food is better, but I do appreciate that better ingredients make tastier cakes, so there is no brainer here.
-Also, do make sure the dairy products you use are full-fat, rather than skimmed or semi-skimmed, you will tell the difference straight away.

 Recipe FAQs

 Make sure that the cake tin you use is not too small.
-The batter should only cover maximum ⅔ of the tin, ideally half of the tin, to allow room for the cake to rise.
+The batter should only cover maximum â…” of the tin, ideally half of the tin, to allow room for the cake to rise.
 If there is too much batter, the top will brown, while the middle is still raw, and it will evenly sink when out of the oven.

 No, the cake does not need to go in the fridge, otherwise the sponge will harden.
 And while the taste will still be good, the sponge will not be moist anymore.
 Store it at room temperature.